yahluo-dev/yahluo-dev/README.md

-## Hi!
+## Hello!

-My Name is Iaroslav and I'm a student of Computer Science in Brno in my last year.
+My Name is Iaroslav and I am a student of Computer Science in Brno in my last year.

 ### About me

 - 🔭 I’m currently working
-  - on school projects and my thesis.
+  - On my thesis
-  - on a game I started as part of an Erasmus exchange programme.
 <!-- - 🌱 I’m currently learning
   - PyTorch -->